Shivneel-Prasad/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+    - It is a hook provided by React Router that makes it easy to build relative route paths and link locations, creating more generalized and flexible code. useRouteMatch() should be called inside a component and returns an object with a url and a path property.

-1. How would you explain form validation to someone who has never programmed before?
+2. How would you explain form validation to someone who has never programmed before?
+    - React allows an error message to be displayed if the user has not correctly filled out the form with the expected type of input.
+For example if the user forgot to enter an email it will prompt the user to enter their email before submitting the form.

-1. In 1-2 sentences, define end to end testing.
+3. In 1-2 sentences, define end to end testing.
+    - It is a software testing method that validates entire software from starting to the end along with its integration with external interfaces.
+The purpose of end-to-end testing is testing whole software for dependencies, data integrity and communication with other systems, interfaces and databases to exercise complete production like scenario.

 ## Instructions

 ### Task 1: Project Set Up

-- [ ] Create a forked copy of this project
+- [X] Create a forked copy of this project
-- [ ] Clone your OWN version of the repository (Not Lambda's by mistake!)
+- [X] Clone your OWN version of the repository (Not Lambda's by mistake!)
-- [ ] Implement the project on the main branch, committing changes regularly
+- [X] Implement the project on the main branch, committing changes regularly
-- [ ] Push commits: `git push origin main`
+- [X] Push commits: `git push origin main`
-- [ ] PUSH EVERYTHING TO THE MAIN BRANCH
+- [X] PUSH EVERYTHING TO THE MAIN BRANCH

 ### Task 2: Project Requirements